- Read your assignment

 Mine your sources. for useful information.
 Now that you have your thesis, you want to gather evidence to support it.
 Read through each source and pick out the ideas and phrases that best support your thesis.
 Compile a list of points/quotes made that speak to your research interest or question.
 A twenty page article, for example, might give you four or five really good ideas.

-You need to produce in-text citations; a works cited (that matches your in-text citations).
+You need to produce in-text citations and a Works Cited page.
 To get a better sense of the nuts and bolts of citation, turn to The First-Year Composition Guide or look at the How to Cite Resources Research Guide.
-To master the citation process (or begin to master it, as it is quite complicated!), turn to the MLA style guide.
-It will tell you everything you need to know about citing in MLA style!
+To master the citation process (or begin to master it, as it is quite complicated!), turn to the MLA Handbook.
+It covers everything you will need to become an MLA style expert!